-The correct answer is the "Sex and the City" movie.
+The correct answer is “Sex and the City,” the movie.

-Four years after the hit HBO series ended, executive producer Michael Patrick King announced they were making a "Sex and the City" continuation and two things passed through my mind – goodie! and why?
+Four years after the hit HBO series ended, executive producer Michael Patrick King announced they were making a “Sex and the City” continuation.
+Two things passed through my mind: goodie and why.

-I was excited about seeing our fabulous foursome again, but wondered why they walked away from the series, then later on decided to make a movie when it was clear they didn’t want to do the television show any longer.
-The series wasn’t canceled by HBO executives, and there weren’t any cliffhangers or real unanswered questions, so I guess they made this movie just to line their pocketbooks.
+I was excited to see our fabulous foursome again, but wondered why they walked away from the series, then later decided to make a movie.
+HBO didn’t cancel the series, and there weren’t any cliffhangers or unanswered questions.
+I guess they made the movie just to line their pocketbooks.
 (No issue with that one.)

 Even though that was four years ago, the movie starts just like that.
-Yes, there are changes, such as Miranda and Steve having marital problems and Samantha is trying not to slip into old habits with an Italian neighbor, but our main couple is happily living in unmarried bliss.
+Sure, there are changes.
+Miranda and Steve are having marital problems, and Samantha is trying not to slip into old habits with an Italian stud neighbor, but our main couple is happily living in unmarried bliss.

-That is until Mr. Big proposes to Carrie.
-With the way those two were in the series, the phrase Murphy’s Law (whatever can go wrong, will go wrong) comes to mind.
+That is, until Mr. Big proposes to Carrie.
+With the way those two were in the series, the idea of Murphy’s Law (whatever can go wrong, will) comes to mind.

-A personal tragedy happens, (and it wasn’t surprising) and the girls whisk Carrie away to Mexico to get her head back on straight.
-Only two things bring her back to life: Charlotte’s bout of bathroom problems, which is the funniest part of the two and a half hour movie, and the introduction of personal assistant Louise (Jennifer Hudson).
+A personal tragedy happens (and it wasn’t surprising), and the girls whisk Carrie away to Mexico to get her head back on straight.
+Only two things bring her back to life; Charlotte’s bout of loose bowels, which is the funniest part of the 2.5-hour movie, and the introduction of personal assistant Louise (Jennifer Hudson).

-Louise is charming, but doesn’t add much to the movie except designer handbags and possibly being the key to helping Carrie get her life on track.
+Louise is very charming, but doesn’t add much to the movie—except designer handbags and possibly the key to helping Carrie get her life on track.

-However great it was seeing the quartet again (and especially Samantha, my favorite character), it felt more like flipping through a fashion magazine than watching a movie.
+However great it was seeing the quartet again (especially Samantha, my favorite character), it felt more like flipping through a fashion magazine than watching a movie.

-Alas, beautiful mind warping clothing does not make "Sex and the City" a better movie, just prettier.
-While it doesn’t forget the core of the series, which is the everlasting friendship between those four women, it just reminds me that instead of this movie, they could have had another season, which is what true fans of the show really wanted.
+Alas, beautiful, mind-warping clothing does not make “Sex and the City” a better movie, just prettier.
+And while the movie doesn’t forget its core premise—everlasting friendship among four women—it just reminds me that instead of this movie, they could have had another season, which is what true fans of the show really wanted.